HOL-Theorem-Prover/HOL/tools/vim/README.md

 - tmux, a terminal multiplexer.
 - vim terminal editor.
 If desired set the `$EDITOR` environment variable to any other editor of the vim flavour.
-- optionally rlwrap, a readline wrapper, for easier interaction with hol.
+- optionally `rlwrap`, a readline wrapper, for easier interaction with hol.
-  An advantage is a history of commands typed on the hol command prompt.
+  By default `rlwrap` remembers the history of commands previously typed on the hol command prompt.

 Hereafter, `$HOLDIR` abbreviates the location to the root directory of the HOL sources.